 Ludwig van Beethoven took up residence in the back wing of the theatre building and conducted his Eroica at its premiere.

-Rooms are dedicated to: Schikaneders Papagenotor: Mozarts Librettist, co-builder of theatre dedicated near the former baroque entrance, Fanny Elser, a world acclaimed ballerina, Theatre programs, Theatre architecture genius Loci of the new Opera House, Nikolous Harnincourt; Placido Domingo, Benjamin Britten’s Peter Grimes.
+Rooms are dedicated to: Schikaneders Papagenotor: Mozarts Librettist, co-builder of theater dedicated near the former baroque entrance, Fanny Elser, a world acclaimed ballerina, Theater programs, Theater architecture genius Loci of the new Opera House, Nikolous Harnincourt; Placido Domingo, Benjamin Britten’s Peter Grimes.

 5th Floor: Vienna of love & desire